open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 conflicting](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations)
 `Metric` definitions.

+The implementation MUST aggregate data from identical Instruments together in its export pipeline.

 The implementation SHOULD assist the user in managing conflicts by reporting each duplicate-conflicting instrument registration that was not corrected by a View as follows.
 When a potential conflict arises